sahilvermadev/mapx/docs/ASYNC_EMBEDDING_IMPLEMENTATION.md

 ## Overview

-This document describes the implementation of asynchronous embedding generation in MapX, which improves performance by processing embeddings in the background without blocking user operations.
+This document describes the implementation of asynchronous embedding generation in recce_, which improves performance by processing embeddings in the background without blocking user operations.

 ## Key Changes